-More About Using Group By Clause in MySQL
+More About GROUP BY Clause in MySQL

-In last tutorial, we have had a glimpse of how to use Group By clause.
-In this tutorial, we are going to
+In last tutorial, we have had a glimpse about how to use Group By clause.
+In this tutorial, we are going to look at more closely to the requirements of using Group By clause.

-For each group of rows, a single row of values is produced.
+1. For each group of rows, a single row of values is produced.
 See Practice #1.

-If WHERE clause is used, only the rows that satisfy the WHERE clause conditions are grouped.
+2. If WHERE clause is used, only the rows that satisfy the WHERE clause conditions are grouped.
+Also, the WHERE clause must be listed before the GROUP BY clause.
+See Practice #2.

-If the column used in GROUP BY clause contains null values, the null values are treated as a group.
-To exclude this group,
+3. If the column used in GROUP BY clause contains null values, the null values are treated as a group.
+To exclude this group, use IS NOT NULL in the WHERE clause.
+See Practice #3-1, #3-2.

-Function(s) other than aggregation functions can be used in GROUP BY clause.
+4. Function(s) other than aggregation functions can be used in GROUP BY clause.
 See Practice #4

-By using GROUP BY clause, rows can be converted to columns which mimics pivot table effect in MS Excel.
+5. By using GROUP BY clause, rows can be converted to columns which mimics pivot table effect in MS Excel.
 See Practice #5-1, #5-2

-Column alias can be used in GROUP BY clause.
+6. Column alias can be used in GROUP BY clause.
 This is different to most other database management systems such as Oracle and SQL Server.
 See Practice #6-1, #6-2, #6-3

 Practice #1: A single row of values is produced for each group.